QNLab-USTC/SimQN/README.md

 ## Requirements and compile

 Python version > 3.7 is required.
-To build QuantNetSim, `setuptools` and `wheel` is needed:
+To build SimQN, `setuptools` and `wheel` is needed:
 ```
 pip3 install setuptools wheel
 ```

-Run the following command to build QuantNetSim as a python package:
+Run the following command to build SimQN as a python package:
 ```
 python3 setup.py bdist_wheel # build wheel format package
 ```

-The following command will install QuantNetSim into the system library:
+The following command will install SimQN into the system library:
 ```
 pip3 install dist/qns-<version>-none-any.whl
 ```